 Watch the newest ERLC film, Malaysia: A Fight for Freedom and Identity and sign up below to engage in our work to secure religious freedom in Malaysia.

-Malaysia is a majority Muslim country.
-Over 60% of the country practices Sunni Islam.
-There is a small, but vibrant Christian minority in Malaysia.
-Almost 10% of the population are professing Christians.
-Churches, seminaries, and ministry efforts have been historically allowed to exist and thrive for the last 200 years.
+Malaysia enjoys a rich history of pluralism and a Constitution that protects religious freedom.
+Though over 60% of the country practices Sunni Islam, there is a small and vibrant Malaysian Christian minority of about 10%.
+Churches, seminaries, and other ministry efforts were historically allowed to exist and thrive for the last 200 years.

-The Ethics and Religious Liberty Commission is committed to protecting our Christian brothers and sisters from further persecution and working for the religious freedom of all Malaysians.
+Malaysians just elected, for the first time since its independence in 1957, a new political party to lead the country.
+Malaysians, particularly religious minorities, are full of hope and promise for what the new parliament will do.
+The Ethics and Religious Liberty Commission is committed to protecting our Christian brothers and sisters from further pressure and working for the religious freedom of all Malaysians.

 The United Nations in Geneva hosts a Member State driven review of each state’s human rights record, known as the Universal Periodic Review (UPR).
 The UPR process offers civil society opportunities to participate as well.
 The ERLC, in partnership with the Religious Freedom Institute (RFI) the St. Charles Institute (SCI), and the Religious Freedom and Liberty Partnership (RFL) submitted reports on the threats to and opportunities for greater religious freedom in Malaysia.

 - ERLC & RFI on the Hudud Law in Malaysia

 - ERLC & SCI on Forced Religious Conversions in Malaysia

 - Religious Freedom and Liberty Partnership in Malaysia